 When I attended the Graduate School of Banking in 2011, Steve’s class was the most popular and had been for years.
-He wasn’t teaching banking per se, but teaching bankers how to be better at advising their business clients.
-He taught how to translate banker finance language into what non-bankers could understand.
-The course I attended was only a piece of his full Profit Mastery program for businesses, but it was eye opening.
+He wasn’t teaching banking per se but teaching bankers how to be better at advising their business clients.
+He explained how to translate banker finance language into what non-bankers could understand.
+The course I attended was only a piece of his full Profit Mastery program for businesses, but it was eye-opening.
 It was incredible, like being given the Enigma machine for finance.
-Instead of deciphering Nazi code, business finance was translated into basic everyday English.
+Instead of deciphering Nazi code, he translated business finance into basic everyday English.
 In all of my years in banking, I had never heard these secrets revealed in such simple terms.
 He was illustrating things like how an owner could make a small adjustment here and there, which should translate to an additional 7% increase in profit here and a 3% increase in profit there*.
 I remember thinking if our business clients had this information at hand, they could take on the world!

 We practice what we preach.

-Before we offered his course to our clients though, we put our entire business banking team through the workshop.
-Our CEO, market presidents, commercial lenders, and other key members of our team all sat through the Profit Mastery course.
+Before we offered his course to our clients through, we put our entire business banking team through the workshop.
+Our CEO, market presidents, commercial lenders, and other vital members of our team all sat through the Profit Mastery course.

 So, what’s in it for us?